Skip to main content

 Therapeutic Considerations for Cognitive Support

-While these peptides are often discussed in the context of and physical performance, their systemic effects extend to neurological health.
+While these peptides are often discussed in the context of body composition and physical performance, their systemic effects extend to neurological health.
 Growth hormone and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), are known to cross the blood-brain barrier and influence neuronal survival, synaptic plasticity, and neurogenesis.
 By optimizing GH and IGF-1 levels, there is a theoretical basis for supporting brain health and potentially mitigating some aspects of age-related cognitive decline.

 Hormonal Balance and Cognitive Well-Being

 For men experiencing symptoms of low testosterone, Testosterone Replacement Therapy (TRT) is a common protocol.
 This typically involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 To maintain natural production and fertility, Gonadorelin (2x/week subcutaneous injections) may be included.
+An oral tablet of Anastrozole (2x/week) can help manage estrogen conversion, reducing potential side effects.
+Some protocols also incorporate Enclomiphene to support luteinizing hormone (LH) and follicle-stimulating hormone (FSH) levels.

 Women, particularly those in peri-menopausal and post-menopausal stages, can also benefit from targeted hormonal support.
-Protocols for women may include Testosterone Cypionate (typically 10–20 units or 0.1–0.2ml weekly via subcutaneous injection).
+Protocols for women may include Testosterone Cypionate (typically 10 ∞ 20 units or 0.1 ∞ 0.2ml weekly via subcutaneous injection).
 Progesterone is often prescribed based on menopausal status to support hormonal balance and protect uterine health.
 Long-acting testosterone pellets, with Anastrozole when appropriate, offer another option for sustained delivery.

 Comprehensive hormonal optimization, including growth hormone peptides and sex hormone support, contributes to an environment conducive to sustained cognitive vitality.